 With limited exceptions, if a creditor’s claim arises against CIRI after assets are transferred to the Settlement Trust, the Trust is not liable for that claim.

 Can ANCSA land placed in the CIRI Settlement Trust be seized by CIRI’s creditors or subjected to bankruptcy?

-In general, the Settlement Trust must answer only for its own debts and the debts and obligations of CIRI at the time the Settlement Trust is established.
+In general, the Settlement Trust must answer only for its own debts.
 CIRI’s debts and obligations that arise after assets are conveyed to the Settlement Trust cannot be recovered from the Trust.
 Moreover, ANCSA land in the Settlement Trust has all the same protections that land would have if owned by CIRI itself.
 These protections automatically apply to ANCSA land so long as the land is not developed, leased or sold to third parties.
 Additionally, ANCSA land cannot be seized by a creditor unless CIRI or the Settlement Trust waives in writing its protection from such seizures.
 ANCSA land in the Settlement Trust cannot be sold or otherwise transferred, unless it is transferred back to CIRI.

 The Trustees may make any amendment to the Settlement Trust to the extent they determine such amendment is in the best interest of the Settlement Trust and the beneficiaries; however, the Trustees will have no authority to amend Article 3 (Transfers to Trust) or Article 9 (Fiduciary Powers) of the Settlement Trust.
 If any such amendment is determined to violate or is inconsistent with the purpose or intent of ANCSA or Title 13 of the Alaska Statutes, such amendment will be deemed void to the extent of such violation or inconsistency and the unamended provisions of the Settlement Trust will remain in full force and effect.